Sky6565/Code-quiz/README.md

 # Code-quiz

-# A quiz text with mltiple questions
+# A quiz text with multiple questions